Scholastic standards are mandated by the faculty through the Faculty Council Committee on Scholastic Standards.

 - Write a statement of motivation on why you would like to return to CSU and why you think you are now ready to succeed.
 Analyze your past behavior and provide evidence of change and success since you left CSU.

 - In your statement, include an action plan for academic success that you have researched and considered carefully.
 Describe specifically how you will utilize campus advising and resources.
-Review the CASA website for suggested resources.
+Review the Collaborative for Student Achievement website for suggested resources.

 - Submit all information to the Office of Admissions.

-Decisions on applications for a Fresh Start will be made by a committee composed of representatives from Admissions, CASA, and the Committee on Scholastic Standards.
+Decisions on applications for a Fresh Start will be made by a committee composed of representatives from Admissions, the Collaborative for Student Achievement, and the Committee on Scholastic Standards.

 A student granted a Fresh Start and enrolled will have a demarcation on the permanent academic record to delineate the previous record from the new academic record achieved under the Fresh Start policy.
 Credits for those courses in which a grade of at least C- or S was awarded prior to the Fresh Start may be applied toward graduation requirements under the Fresh Start policy.